-The Union Gospel Tabernacle took seven years and approximately $100,000 to complete.
-On June 1, 1892 Rev. Jones preached in the newly completed building he inspired.
+Seven years and approximately $100,000 later, in 1892, Reverend Jones stood behind the pulpit of Ryman’s brand-new Union Gospel Tabernacle to preach.
 He declared, “I believe for every dollar spent in this Tabernacle, there’ll be $10 less spent in the future on court trials.
 This tabernacle is the best investment the city of Nashville ever made.”

 Learn more of our history – visit our interactive timeline.